divine-ray/Servilia/Items/Artifacts/Premature Heart of Cold.md

 tags:
   - Creature
   - The-Cold
+  - Old
 ---

-A small heart, consisting out of mostly indiscernible mass, which is frozen necrotic tissue and biomass.

-It seems to chill the air around it, covering itself with ornate ice crystals.
-Inspecting these crystals instils a sense of dread in the observer.
+A lump of frozen necrotic tissue, eerily shaped to resemble a slowly beating heart.
+Its severed, open arteries struggle to pump air, which leaves this lump noticeably colder than the environment. <br>
+The surface is frozen-cold to the touch, enough to cover itself with most peculiar ice patterns.
+These patterns present entirely different habits, as though normal surface ice.
+Staring too long at these patterns causes an almost hypnotic pull, transferring the freezing temperatures within the heart unto the observer.

 ***